 "Ye canna cut gr-r-ranite with copper."

-Thanks to Flinders Petrie's exact measurements and the few remaining casing stones, knowledge of the base unit of length used by the ancients, the Yard, has survived.
+Thanks to Flinders Petrie and the few remaining casing stones, knowledge of the base unit of length used by the ancients, the Yard, has survived.